Descriptive Essay Examples: Outline, 25 Topics & More

 2) Show, Don’t Tell

-Example: Instead of saying “She was nervous,” show the emotion: “Her hands trembled as she clutched the letter, her breath coming in shallow gasps, unsure of what the words would reveal.”
+Example: Instead of saying “She was nervous,” write, “Her hands trembled as she folded the letter, and her breath caught before she read the first line.”

 3) Use Figurative Language